joolfe/postman-util-lib/README.md

 # ROADMAP

+- Change the way to generate the bundle
 - Can i test with newman and a postman collection?
 - Create a collection with the "installation" process
 - Play with github actions to do the work when push new versions.
-- Where could i put the bundle published correctly?? have a look and test
 - Postman version compatible with the library (just the ones i really test please )

 # Pending Docs